menandmice/ansible_micetro/README.md

 you need across your entire network, whether on-prem, hybrid or multi-cloud.

-The Men&Mice Web Application enables quick access to the most commonly used DNS and DHCP management functions and reports of the Men&Mice Suite.
+Micetro enables quick access to the most commonly used DNS and DHCP management functions and reports of Micetro.

 See also: https://www.menandmice.com

 ## Ansible integration

-With the Ansible collection for Men&Mice Micetro you can manage a Men&Mice Micetro installation through Ansible.
-The Ansible modules and plugins connect to the Men&Mice Micetro API and perform all needed actions.
+With the Ansible collection for Micetro you can manage a Micetro installation through Ansible.
+The Ansible modules and plugins connect to the Micetro API and perform all needed actions.

 The collection needs to be installed on the Ansible control node and